-In the Current Skills survey, seafarers are not very aware of the need for green skills.
+In the Current Skills survey, seafarers are unaware of the need for green skills.
 This is much more apparent in the Future Skills study.
-Here it is emphasised that knowledge concerning zero-emission and green technologies such as new fuels and new operational modes such as autonomous operation and its various degrees of autonomy will be in great demand in the future.
+Here it is emphasised that knowledge concerning zero-emission and green technologies, such as new fuels, as well as new operational modes, such as autonomous operation and its various degrees of autonomy, will be in great demand in the future.